Merchants' commercial bond portfolio includes numerous types of bonds, generally including:

 Typical claimants can include any number of different individuals and entities.

-Merchants' Theft Guard fidelity bond program includes three coverage options-Standard, Pro, and Janitorial Services, which provide varying types/levels of protection.
+Merchants' Theft Guard fidelity bond program includes three coverage options-Standard, Pro and Janitorial Services, which provide varying types/levels of protection.
 Fidelity bonds protect businesses and their customers from dishonest acts of employees.
-Typical claimants include businesses, professional service providers, and janitorial services and also their customers.
+Typical claimants include businesses, professional service providers and janitorial services including their customers.